siquitch/fterm/README.md

 environment variables, or test your app on multiple platforms

-flutter-tools.nvim has a nice way to make pre-set configurations, and vs-code has launch.json, but these are limited to running inside the respective tools, which I have found to be inconvenient.
+flutter-tools.nvim has a nice way to make pre-set configurations, and vs-code has launch.json, but these are limited to running inside their respective tools, which I have found to be inconvenient.

 This tool aims to add functionality directly on the command line by creating